MPI-SWS/pgcd/README.md

 # PGCD - robot Programming and verification with Geometry, Concurrency, and Dynamics

-__currently being ported to ROS 2 (partially working)__

-PGCD is a programming language and verifcation system for communication and execution of motion primitives within ROS nodes.
+PGCD is a programming language and verifcation system for programming and verification of robotic chroeographies.

 ## Features

-Currently the main functionalities of PGCD are:
-* Communication between ROS nodes (ROS message & ROS topics)
-* Execute motion primitive (CableRobot project by Marcus Pirron)
-* Tracking frames (TF2 library)
+TODO ...

+## Status

+Recently ported to ROS 2.
+__Partially working.__

+Currently there is some issue with the frame conversion.
+(I cannot import `tf2_geometry_msgs` for some reason.)

+The current workaround is to manually implement the appropriate transform and manually register it with `tf2_ros`.

-## Project setup
+## Project Setup

 1. Install ROS 2 Eloquent (tested with ubuntu 18.04)
 2. Install colcon: `sudo apt install python3-colcon-common-extensions`